LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 -  Dynamic binding (object bound at runtime time): 2

-Static binding is the common case with libraries and most application code; it requires compiling code with the ``optimize`` flag turned on.
+Static binding is the common case with libraries and most application code; it requires compiling code with the :ref:`optimize <flag_optimize>` flag turned on.
 Dynamic binding numbers are after the first call (i.e. after the generalization of the query is cached).
-All numbers with the ``events`` flag set to ``deny`` (setting this flag to ``allow`` adds an overhead of 5 inferences to the numbers above).
+All numbers with the :ref:`events <flag_events>` flag set to ``deny`` (setting this flag to ``allow`` adds an overhead of 5 inferences to the numbers above).

 The dynamic binding caches assume the used backend Prolog compiler does indexing of dynamic predicates.
 This is a common feature of modern Prolog systems but the actual details vary from system to system and may have an impact on dynamic binding performance.

-Note that messages to *self* (``::/1`` calls) always use dynamic binding as the object that receives the message is only know at runtime.
+Note that messages to *self* (:ref:`control_send_to_self_1` calls) always use dynamic binding as the object that receives the message is only know at runtime.

 Inlining
 --------

-When the ``optimize`` flag is turned on, the Logtalk compiler performs inlining of predicate calls whenever possible.
+When the :ref:`optimize <flag_optimize>` flag is turned on, the Logtalk compiler performs *inlining* of predicate calls whenever possible.
 This includes calls to built-in predicates such as ``once/1``, ``ignore/1``, and ``phrase/2-3`` but also calls to Prolog predicates that are either built-in, foreign, or defined in a module (including ``user``).
 Inlining notably allows wrapping module or foreign predicates using an object without introducing any overhead.

 Generated code simplification and optimizations
 -----------------------------------------------

-When the ``optimize`` flag is turned on, the Logtalk compiler simplifies and optimizes generated clauses (including those resulting from the compilation of grammar rules), by flattening conjunctions, folding left unifications (e.g. generated as a by-product of the compilation of grammar rules), and removing redundant calls to ``true/0``.
+When the :ref:`optimize <flag_optimize>` flag is turned on, the Logtalk compiler simplifies and optimizes generated clauses (including those resulting from the compilation of grammar rules), by flattening conjunctions, folding left unifications (e.g. generated as a by-product of the compilation of grammar rules), and removing redundant calls to ``true/0``.

 Other considerations
 --------------------